dev-1-lp-dollar/UMIPs/UMIPs/umip-uni-v2-wbtc-eth.md

 | Token1  | 0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2                                                                   |
 | Token1 Decimals  | 18                                                                  |

-1) First, the Uniswap V2 WBTC-ETH pool must be queried to get the reserve balances claimable by each LP share.
-This query can be constructed with the Uniswap V2 subgraph or an Ethereum archive node using the metadata above.
+1) First, the Uniswap V2 WBTC-ETH contract must be queried to get the total reserve balances in the pool.
+This query can be constructed with the Uniswap V2 subgraph or an Ethereum archive node.

-     Fetching claimable reserves via the [Uniswap V2 subgraph](https://thegraph.com/explorer/subgraph/uniswap/uniswap-v2):
+     Fetching total reserves balances via the [Uniswap V2 subgraph](https://thegraph.com/explorer/subgraph/uniswap/uniswap-v2):

      GraphQL Request
      ``` graphql